ewaldmire/ascender/docs/prompting.md

 ## Launch-time Configurations / Prompting

-Admins of templates in Ascender have the option to allow fields to be overwritten by user-provided values at the time of launch.
+Admins of templates in climber have the option to allow fields to be overwritten by user-provided values at the time of launch.
 The job that runs will then use the launch-time values in lieu of the template values.